lambdaschmiede/kaocha-testcontainers-plugin/README.md

 This is a plugin for the [kaocha](https://github.com/lambdaisland/kaocha) testrunner.
 It manages the lifecylce of [Testcontainers](https://github.com/testcontainers/testcontainers-java).

+This is a very early work in progress and the configuration or the API might still break.

 ## Who is it for?

 Managing the state of Testcontainers in tests manually, e.g.